- See a full list of publications

 - Explore connections, collaborators, related work and more

 I joined the Department as Professor of International Political Economy in 2012.
 I previously taught at the University of Sheffield between 2002 and 2012.
+I currently divide my time between York and London, where I am serving as a Parliamentary Academic Fellow to the House of Commons International Trade Committee.
+In 2019-20, I was one of 12 N8 Agri-Food Chairs, providing strategic leadership to catalyse interdisciplinary and collaborative food systems research across the N8 universities (Durham, Lancaster, Leeds, Liverpool, Newcastle, Manchester, Sheffield and York).
 I have held visiting appointments at several overseas universities, including the University of the West Indies, Jamaica; Australian National University; the University of the South Pacific, Fiji; and the University of KwaZulu-Natal, South Africa.
-My main research and teaching interests relate to the political economy of trade and development, most recently, with a specific focus on the global food system.
-My research interests include resilience in food systems, such as in the Greater Mekong Subregion.

-My teaching reflects a long-standing interest in issues of political economy, development politics and global economic governance.
+My teaching reflects a long-standing interest in issues of political economy, especially in relation to trade, development, agriculture/food and the environment.
 My approach to teaching is designed to encourage students to approach economic questions as political scientists: that is, asking who gets what, when and how in international economic relations.
 More specifically, the focus is on the different ways in which political institutions – and the historical structures and power relations, ideas and economic interests that underpin them – shape distributive outcomes.
 My modules are based on a variety of different methods of teaching delivery, including both tutor- and student-centred approaches, e.g. lectures, oral presentations, group work, problem-based assignments, plenary debate and discussion.
 The key objective is to equip students with the conceptual and analytical skills to understand and critically evaluate both theoretical arguments and substantive policy debates.
-I strive to make the content of my modules both relevant and interesting.
+I strive to make the content of my modules both relevant, interesting and up to date.

-In the 2018-19 academic year, I will be teaching The Global Food System (UG, L3) and The Politics of International Trade (MA).
+In the 2021-22 academic year, I will be teaching The Global Political Economy (UG, L2) and Global Trade Politics (MA).

-In the past, I have supervised 12 students to completion on a wide variety of topics, including:
+I have supervised 14 students to completion on a wide variety of topics, including: